![]() |

 Inquire timer capabilities for a specific resolution or maximum timeout

-Returns timer capabilities by given resolution or maximum timeout.
-Set one of resolution (res.res_ns) or maximum timeout (res.max_tmo) to required value and the other to zero and this will fill the other fields with valid limits.
-Error is returned if the given value is not supported.
+Returns timer capabilities by the given resolution or maximum timeout.
+Set either the resolution (res.res_ns) or the maximum timeout (res.max_tmo) to the required value and the other to zero, and the function will fill the other fields with valid limits.
+An error is returned if the given value is not supported.
 The given clk_src is used to set the values and also written to 'res->clk_src'.
-Both 'res_ns' and 'res_hz' are filled, so if this is passed to em_timer_create, one of those must be set to 0.
+Both 'res_ns' and 'res_hz' are filled, so if passed further to em_timer_create(), one of those must be set to 0.

 Example for external clock maximum resolution